5 Ways Women's Bodies Change After 50, And What to Do About It

 "In the low-estrogen state of menopause, there is more bone being broken down than being rebuilt, which causes bones to get weaker naturally," Mill added.

-According to the National Osteoporosis Foundation, 54 million Americans are at risk of breaking a bone and should be concerned about bone health, and 1 in 2 women over 50 years old is likely to break a bone from osteoporosis.
+According to the National Osteoporosis Foundation, 54 million Americans are at risk of breaking a bone and should be concerned about bone health, and one in two women over 50 years old is likely to break a bone from osteoporosis.

 "Eating a well-balanced diet can have a significant impact on reducing the risk of osteoporosis," Mill explained.
 "In addition to incorporating calcium-rich food, it is essential to get a good amount of vitamins D and K2 in your diet.
 Incorporating weight-bearing exercises can also help with your bone strength."